 Besides, what did it matter whether farms lost were smaller family farms or larger farms owned by Japanese cooperatives?
 The loss was equally devastating.
-It was the family farms that drove the agricultural economy of this country for two centuries until Ronald Reagan killed many of the small farms subsidies that spelled sure death to Places like L.A., San public, I thought.
-Twenty family farming and gave rise to the agribusiness corporate model (and to tasteless produce and fruit!) we know today.
+It was the family farms that drove the agricultural economy of this country for two centuries until Ronald Reagan killed many of the small farms subsidies that spelled sure death to rise to the agribusiness corporate model (and to tasteless produce and fruit!) we know today.